openspim/openspim.github.io/micro-openspim.md

 description: Welcome to µOpenSPIM
 ---

-Welcome! µOpenSPIM is an intuitive new graphical user interface (GUI) for OpenSPIM users, which relies on [µManager](https://micro-manager.org).
+Welcome! µOpenSPIM is an intuitive graphical user interface (GUI) for OpenSPIM users, which relies on [µManager](https://micro-manager.org).
 You can also visit our [Github website](https://github.com/openspim/micro-OpenSPIM).

 ## Quick Menu
 -	[Image acquisition](/micro-openspim_acquisition)</br>